hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-role.md

 # User Roles and Their Tasks  #

-The HP Cloud OS for Moonshot Administration Dashboard can be accessed by different users.
+The HP Helion Cloud OS for Moonshot Administration Dashboard can be accessed by different users.
 Each user role is customized and has different privileges attached to it.
 The Administration Dashboard displays differently for each user role.
 Different user roles and their privileges are defined in the table below:

 <table style="text-align: left; vertical-align: top; width:700px;">